 Officers are elected each year at the Annual General Meeting.
 The ICA Executive comprises: Chair and Vice Chair, Secretary, Finance Officer, Training Officer, Membership Officer and Officers without Portfolio, who have special expertise.

 All the Executive officers are currently working in, or have a background in consumer affairs.
-So, they run the ICA on a part-time, voluntary basis.
+They run the ICA on a part-time, voluntary basis.

 We receive no external funding.
 Our only income is from membership subscriptions and, as the officers are unpaid, we are able to ensure that all of our income is used entirely for the benefit of our members.
 For more information, visit our Membership page

-We keep our costs at a minimum by making best use of available technology for meetings, training and communication.
+We keep our costs to a minimum by making best use of available technology for meetings, training and communication.